Large Language Models Can Be Used to Estimate the Latent Positions of Politicians: Methods

-\section{A Brief Overview of ChatGPT}
+\subsection{A Brief Overview of ChatGPT}

 ChatGPT stands for Chat \textbf{G}enerative \textbf{P}retrained \textbf{T}ransformer.
 Given an initial text input called the prompt, ChatGPT generates a response.
-ChatGPT is built on GPT-3 \citep{gpt3_paper}, a complex neural network (specifically, a decoder-only transformer) that predicts what token appears next given the set of existing tokens.
-It is trained on a massive corpus of text, which includes a filtered version of Common Crawl, WebText2, Books1, Books2, and Wikipedia. \citet{jay_alammar_illustrated_gpt} explains and illustrates in much greater detail how decoder-only transformer large language models are trained.
+ChatGPT is built on GPT-3 \parencite{gpt3_paper}, a complex neural network (specifically, a decoder-only transformer) that predicts what token appears next given the set of existing tokens.
+It is trained on a massive corpus of text, which includes a filtered version of Common Crawl, WebText2, Books1, Books2, and Wikipedia. \textcite{jay_alammar_illustrated_gpt} explains and illustrates how decoder-only transformer large language models are trained in much greater detail.
 In short, its ability to produce coherent textual responses comes from the massive training corpora, the sheer size of the neural network (175 billion parameters), and the self-attention mechanism.
-The self-attention mechanism, in effect, allows the model to dynamically upweight and downweight certain parts of the input sequence \citep{attention_is_all_you_need}.
+The self-attention mechanism, in effect, allows the model to dynamically upweight and downweight certain parts of the input sequence \parencite{attention_is_all_you_need}.
 It achieves this by assigning a weight to each element of the input sequence that reflects the importance of that element relative to other elements.

-ChatGPT is specifically trained to be a chatbot using a reinforcement learning technique called \textbf{r}einforcement \textbf{l}earning from \textbf{h}uman \textbf{f}eedback, or RLHF \citep[see, e.g.,][]{early_rlhf}.
+ChatGPT is specifically trained to be a chatbot using a reinforcement learning technique called \textbf{r}einforcement \textbf{l}earning from \textbf{h}uman \textbf{f}eedback, or RLHF \parencite[see, e.g.,][]{early_rlhf}.
 RLHF works by first obtaining the generated text from the model.
 Human annotators then rank the output from most preferred to least preferred.
-A reinforcement learning algorithm---specifically, proximal policy optimization \citep{ppo_algorithm}---is then used to update the large language model.
-For a more detailed discussion about RLHF, see \citet{lambert2022illustrating}.
+A reinforcement learning algorithm---specifically, proximal policy optimization \parencite{ppo_algorithm}---is then used to update the large language model.
+For a more detailed discussion about RLHF, see \textcite{lambert2022illustrating}.
 The addition of RLHF training enables ChatGPT to generate human-like responses.
-ChatGPT has garnered widespread attention across mainstream and social media.
-It is important to note, however, that ChatGPT can still produce incorrect responses (and sound extremely confident in doing so!), a phenomenon referred to as ``hallucination.''
-It is also well-known that GPT-3 can generate text with biases, negative stereotypes, and unfair associations \citep[see, e.g.,][]{lucy-bamman-2021-gender}.
-Anecdotal evidence suggests that ChatGPT is just as prone to producing such output.
+It is important to note that ChatGPT can still produce incorrect responses (and sound extremely confident in doing so!), a phenomenon referred to as ``hallucination.''